 - Current work authorization status

-- Any restrictions or sponsorship needs
+- Any restrictions or limitations on employment

-- Possible Follow-up Questions:
+Possible Follow-up Questions:

 - When does your current work authorization expire?